strictly-lang/compiler/README.md

 ## Tradeoffs
 * limited browser support
-    * frameless is based on webcomponents
+    * strictly is based on webcomponents
     * no walkarounds for outdated browser bugs
 * no JS interop
     * there is no plan to make Javascript interoparability possible